NoahWallace/mongoQueryParser/README.md

 1.2.4 added synonyms and $ support (heading towards oData(v4))
 1.2.14 added alias string to project
 1.3.2 changed output of project to projection.
-Code still accepts project and projection
+Code still accepts project and projection 1.3.3 added support for Date() parser to create Date objects not just strings
 ## Rules

 ### Filter String